ipuhakka/BetKeeper/README.md

 # Run

 ## API
-Start instructions here
+Run with command `node api/index.js`.

 ## Client
-Client can be started by going to `Client` folder on console and typing command `npm start`.
+Client can be started by typing command `npm start`.